 The 20 transect sites will be selected so a range of soil types, stratigraphic conditions, vegetation densities, erosion types, bank slopes (and other morphological characteristics), water level fluctuations, and peaking flow conditions are incorporated into the analysis.
-Site selection will be based on a review of previous erosion studies (e.g., Simons et al., 1979; Kleinschmidt, 2011), analysis of soils and surficial geology maps, initial field reconnaissance, inspection of historical aerial photographs, and examination of project operations data;
+Site selection will be based on a review of previous erosion studies (e.g., Simons et al., 1979; Kleinschmidt, 2011), analysis of soils and surficial geology maps, initial field reconnaissance, inspection of historical aerial photographs, and examination of project operations data.
+The 20 sites will be selected from a larger initial list that will detail information on location (detailed with a map and GPS coordinates), setting (bank height, composition, etc.), and landownership.
+The final selection of monitoring sites will be done in conjunction with the erosion working group for input on the number, location, and distribution of sites upstream and downstream of each dam.